pilzpuffer/etch-a-sketch/README.md

 10) Work on the intro sequence for this game - Mett text, some flavor text, maybe more sounds might be needed
 11) <s>Rework the "stick" function, add text</s> - DONE!
 12) <s>Change font for Mettaton's dialogue</s>
-13) Move the gun arm a bit up and to the right for the end of the insult route
+13) <s>Move the gun arm a bit up and to the right for the end of the insult route</s> - DONE, ended up improving animations by using CSS keyframes instead of JS requestAnimationFrame method
 14) Replace all sounds - they need to be 50% more quiet

 Debugging Roadmap: